silviaCerby/gitbook/docs/support_and_use_cases/explore/explore-passkeys-in-cerby.md

 ---
-description: This article describes the passkeys feature available for the Cerby mobile app.
+description: "This article describes the passkeys feature available for the Cerby mobile app."
 intercom_id: 10875208
 ---